attila-lendvai/maru/README.md

 I started out my work from this minimal repo, hence the divergence between the git branch histories.

-This repo has received, and will **receive forced** updates until I come up with a build setup that nicely facilitates bootstrapping (in both directions: growing and simplifying the language), and multiple, parallel paths of these bootstrapping branches of language development (except the `piumarta` branch).
+This repo has received, and **will receive forced pushes** (i.e.
+`git push -f` to rewrite git history (except the `piumarta` branch)) until I come up with a build setup that nicely facilitates bootstrapping (in both directions: growing and simplifying the language), and multiple, parallel bootstrapping paths of language development.

 There were two Mercurial repositories, one for the VPRI demos, and one for the minimal self-hosting Maru (? it's just an assumption of mine).
 I based my work